dtoffe/dpl0c/README.md

 - AST traversal implemented with a Visitor pattern.
   - :heavy_check_mark: A prettyprinter visitor.
   - :warning: A symbol table builder and semantic checking visitor.
-  - :construction: A handful of visitors for the code generation backend.
+  - A handful of visitors for the code generation backend (see details below).
 - Code generators:
-  - :construction: A transpiling code generator which emits Pascal source code.
+  - :heavy_check_mark: A transpiling code generator which emits Pascal source code.
 (Granted, reading PL/0 and emitting Pascal should count as cheating).
-  - :construction: An [LLVM IR](https://llvm.org/) code generator (almost finished).
+    - The main examples are tested and run OK.
-  - :interrobang: A transpiling code generator which emits C source code.
+  - :construction: A transpiling code generator which emits C source code.
 (Other languages do this, so probably not cheating, or cheating not so much).
+    - Just started working on it.
+  - :construction: An [LLVM IR](https://llvm.org/) code generator.
+    - Is almost finished, but still workin on proper nesting of scopes.
   - :interrobang: A [QBE](https://c9x.me/compile/) code generator.
   - :interrobang: Maybe I consider adding a CLR bytecode generator and a JVM bytecode generator in the future, just for learning purposes.
 - :construction: Runtime library in C for the implementation of "read" and "write".